grafana/mimir/docs/sources/mimir/manage/tools/mimirtool.md

 mimirtool rules get <namespace> <rule_group_name>
 ```

-To save the rule group for editing and re-upload to mimir , use the `--output-dir` flag.
+To save the rule group for editing and re-upload to Mimir, use the `--output-dir` flag.
 The default output directory is the current directory.
-The output file has the format required by `mimirtool rules load`.
+The output file has the format required by `mimirtool rules load` or `mimirtool rules sync`.

 For example, to save the file in the `rules` subdirectory: